 Even some experts can’t begin with these Chinese dumplings.
 They can be a little complicated to master, but the delicious results are worth your effort.
 All you need is a little patience, a deft pair of hands, and this easy recipe to get into business.

-Potstickers are basically dumplings that receive a steam-frying treatment, resulting in a golden-brown part that “sticks” to the “pot.”
-The filling is also made with pork and veggies, and these potstickers are a million times better when dipped in soy sauce.
+These potstickers have several similarities with dumplings, except for the steam-frying treatment, resulting in a golden-brown part that “sticks” to the “pot”.
+The filling also contains pork and veggies, and these potstickers are a million times better when dipped in soy sauce.

 These pork potstickers come quite close to those served at restaurants, check out this video to know:

 Also known as baozi, these adorable steam buns are among the best-selling pork dishes in every Chinese restaurant.
 The filling will amp you up with the delectable sweet-and-savory pork meat, covered in a soft, chewy bun that has been steamed to perfection.

 These rangoons look stunning with that crispy outer shell but wait until you get to take a bite.
 The inside is loaded with crab meat, cream cheese, and other veggies, all rounded with a spicy dipping sauce that brings a kick to your taste buds.

 The Chinese love to use ground pork for their dishes, but it’s fantastic how different these wontons are when served together on a table.
 These wontons stand out with a warm bite thanks to ginger, and the flavor is balanced perfectly with a homemade plum sauce.

 Besides pork, ground chicken is also used to make the dumpling filling for its flavorful tenderness.
 The taste is jazzed up with fresh ginger and vegetables, and you can choose either to steam or pan-fry them.